Berkanktk/CyberSecurity/README.md

 Decrypt the file
 `gpg -d data.txt.gpg`
 Enter keyphrase
+## exiftool
+Is a command-line application for reading, writing and editing meta information in a wide variety of files.

+Install with:
+`sudo apt install libimage-exiftool-perl`

+Usage
+`exiftool file.jpeg`

 ## adduser & addgroup
 The syntax for both of these commands are `adduser username` and `addgroup groupname`.